aniket19233-maker/ComputerVision_Project_YogaPoseClassification/README.md

 ## Methodology
-#### We performed various ML methods and did analysis for both Oversampled and Undersampled dataset done through sklearn library.
+#### We performed various ML methods and did analysis of results obtained by our custom designed features and raw features obtained from media-pipe and also from the Yoga-82 dataset paper.

 ![Pipeline](https://github.com/aniket19233-maker/ComputerVision_Project_YogaPoseClassification/blob/main/Methodology-Pipeline/Work-Flow-Pipeline%20of%20our%20model.png  "Pipeline")